 How Many postpartum pads will I need?

 You may need to change between 5-10 times per day.
-You will go through at least one or two packs a week of disposables.
+You will probably go through at least one or two packs a week of disposables.
 For reusable pads you should consider buying 15-20 pads which is a 2-3 day supply.
 This will give you time to wash or have spares if caught short.